""

 What do employers look for when hiring instructional designers?

 When seeking out instructional designers, employers often look for candidates who hold a degree in the field.
 That’s because instructional designers with the right degree are far more likely to have the right skills, too.
-According to Dr. Mark Clauburg, MS in Instructional Design and Technology program director at Walden University, “Employers of instructional designers are requiring their employees to have knowledge of specific software applications, including Adobe Creative Cloud and Captivate.
+According to Dr. Mark Clauburg, associate dean for the MS in Instructional Design and Technology and MS in Higher Education programs at Walden University, “Employers of instructional designers are requiring their employees to have knowledge of specific software applications, including Adobe Creative Cloud and Captivate.
 We know this because it’s listed in the majority of job descriptions.
-As a result, Walden now provides students in the MS in Instructional Design and Technology program with access to the Creative Cloud and Adobe Captivate, and students use this industry-standard software throughout their program.”
+Students in Walden’s MS in Instructional Design and Technology program use industry-standard software throughout their program.”